MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

 ###  <a name="map_reduce_example"></a> Example: Performing Map and Reduce in Parallel

  A *map* operation applies a function to each value in a sequence.
 A *reduce* operation combines the elements of a sequence into one value.
-You can use the Standard Template Library (STL) [std::transform](../../standard-library/algorithm-functions.md#transform)[std::accumulate](../../standard-library/numeric-functions.md#accumulate) classes to perform map and reduce operations.
+You can use the C++ Standard Library [std::transform](../../standard-library/algorithm-functions.md#transform)[std::accumulate](../../standard-library/numeric-functions.md#accumulate) classes to perform map and reduce operations.
 However, for many problems, you can use the `parallel_transform` algorithm to perform the map operation in parallel and the `parallel_reduce` algorithm perform the reduce operation in parallel.

  The following example compares the time that it takes to compute the sum of prime numbers serially and in parallel.
 The map phase transforms non-prime values to 0 and the reduce phase sums the values.